Jaredhdev/monday-automation-assessment/docs/task2.md

    - More efficient than fetching all items and filtering client-side.

 2. **`board_id: 8918801943`**
-   - Targets th e specific Monday.com board containing the items.
+   - Targets the specific Monday.com board containing the items.

 3. **Column Filters:**
    - **`project_status` Column:**